lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Scientific experiments often strive to control one variable at a time to isolate its effects.
 All other variations are reduced by working with one species or strain at a time, treated exactly the same except for that one experimental variable.
 The organism is dislodged from its natural environment to prevent it from meddling with the experiment.
-We, scientists, call this: 'controlled conditions.'
+We, scientists, call this: 'controlled conditions'.
 The ultimate goal is to gain mechanistic insight into the workings of a biological system; one part at a time.
 The underlying reasoning is that if we know the function of all its parts, we then know the system.